-Note the logs bucket is organized by scopes of which there initially is just one: DEFAULT.
-Clicking that shows the decom_logs, raw_logs, text_logs and tool_logs.
+Note the config and logs buckets are organized by scopes of which there initially is just one: DEFAULT.
+Clicking the DEFAULT folder in the logs bucket shows the decom_logs, raw_logs, reduced_xxx_logs, text_logs and tool_logs.

 decom_logs & raw_logs

 The decom_logs and raw_logs folders contain the decommutated and raw command and telemetry data.
 Both are further broken down by target, packet, then date.
-For example, browsing into the raw_logs/tlm/INST/HEALTH_STATUS:
+For example, browsing into the DEFAULT/raw_logs/tlm/INST2/ directory:

 The default settings for the Logging microservice is to start a new log file every 10 minutes or 50MB, which ever comes first.
 In the case of the low data rate demo, the 10 minute mark is hit first.